marianaluduena/marianaluduena/README.md

 ## Communities I belong to:

+  - **Tester Testarudo** (In Spanish): an online free testing courses academy that's growing, and I was invited to write articles about software testing.
+Check the website [here](testertestarudo.com).

 - **Frontend Café** (In Spanish): It's a HUGE online community that involves Web Developers, UI / UX Designers, QA testers, Mobile, Hardware, Data Science, etc, Here we share resources to learn, courses, books, podcasts, study groups and much more.
 Point is: we help each other!
 Join us [here!](https://frontend.cafe/)

 - **Free Range Testers** (In Spanish): It's a QA online community with online courses in Udemy, resourcers, a blog and more.
-Check the web site [here](https://www.freerangetesters.com/)
+Check the website [here](https://www.freerangetesters.com/)

 ## ✨🪄Fun facts: